GeorgeAshrafWaguih/Java_Program/README.md

 # Java_Program
-Basic Java code that is covering the following:
+Java code covering the following:

     1- Java fundamentals
+    2- Decision structure:
+        a- If
+        b- If Else
+        c- Nested If
+        d- If Else If
+        e- Switch
+        f- Relational and Logical operators